sherlyhu00/Work/Travel_Safety_injury.md

 ### Data Preprocessing

 1. **Subsetting and Geocorrection**:
-   - **Subsetting**: We focused on the counties of interest, filtering the datasets accordingly.
-   - **Geocorrection**: The data was geocorrected to ensure all datasets were aligned to a consistent coordinate system, using a threshold of less than 0.05 errors.
+   The data was geocorrected to ensure all datasets were aligned to a consistent coordinate system, using a threshold of less than 0.05 errors.

 2. **Feature Engineering**:
    - **Intersection Density**: Calculated the density of intersections within each census tract to capture the complexity of the road network.